nuchs/toys/hangman/notes/notes.md

 /* ----- lib.rs ----- */
 mod my_module;

 /* ----- my_module/mod.rs ----- */

-struct something_in_my_module {
+// content of my_module
 }
 ```

 Again, note that we do not need to re-declare my_module within the
 mod.rs file.

-If your module definition is within a mod.rs file then you can declare
+Modules defined using the first two modes can only contain same file
-new modules and the whole process is applied recursively.
-You couldn't
+declarations of modules.
+Modules defined using a mod.rs file can
-declare module within the first two definition modes as you could get an
+contain modules defined using any of the modes.
+The reason for this is
-ambiguous situation e.g.
+to avoid ambiguity e.g.

 ```
 $ tree src